 Autoimmune Disorders and Other Conditions

-There are a number of autoimmune disorders and other serious conditions associated with celiac disease.
-These include:
+There are a number of autoimmune disorders and other serious conditions associated with celiac disease, including:

 Arthritis/Juvenile Idiopathic Arthritis

-Arthritis is the informal name used to identify over 100 diseases of the joints; common symptoms are pain, inflammation and stiffness.
-Some types of arthritis are autoimmune, like celiac disease, and may respond to treatment with a gluten-free diet, though a strong correlation between the two conditions has yet to be established.
+Arthritis is the informal name used to identify more than 100 diseases of the joints; common symptoms include pain, inflammation, and stiffness.
+Some types of arthritis are autoimmune, as celiac disease is, and may respond to treatment with a gluten-free diet, though a strong correlation between the two conditions has yet to be established.

 Autoimmune hepatitis occurs when the body’s immune system attacks the liver, causing damage.
 It is common for autoimmune conditions to co-exist; approximately 6% of autoimmune hepatitis patients also have celiac disease.
 There is some indication that a gluten-free diet can reverse the liver damage in these patients, though a gluten-free diet has yet to be shown to be effective with autoimmune hepatitis generally.